WBBSE Solutions For Class 7 History Chapter 5 The Mughal Empire Topic B The Nature Of Rajput And The Deccan Policy Of The Mughals Imperial Rule

 ‘Deccan Ulcer’ of Aurangzeb was responsible for the downfall of the Mughal empire:

-Thus the Deccan wars can be called the ulcer which destroyed the Mughal empire.
+• Thus the Deccan wars can be called the ulcer that destroyed the Mughal empire.
 The inherent administrative chaos of the empire played a vital role in the decline of the Mughal empire.

 Question 4.
 What was Sulh-i Kul?
 What were its effects?